kyma-project/setup-kyma-cli/README.md

 ### `version`

-Version of the Kyma CLi to download.
+Version of the Kyma CLI to download.
-By default the action downloads the latest CLI version, including prereleases.
+By default, the action downloads the latest CLI version, including prereleases.
 Version can be set to either the version number, or one of the following special values:

 * `latest` (default) – downloads the latest version.